 Now to analyze your doppelgangers to see if you should really be going into the niche or even targeting a specific keyword, I recommend using something like SEMrush.com or Ahrefs.

 These tools allow you to see what kind of traffic is possible and see what keywords they are ranking for

 In addition, you'll be able to see other competitors and their organic traffic levels.
 If you are finding sites that a newer (like your site will be) that are already ranking for long tail keywords and are getting a decent amount of organic traffic, this is a great sign.

 You will likely also see lots of other keywords that are ranking for that you didn't expect.
 This will help expand the vision for your site and give you niche ideas of other types of long tail keywords that you should consider writing about.

 Is This a Good Niche?
 A Checklist

-- Can I easily produce 100+ content ideas?
+- Can I easily produce 100+ pieces of content with your niche ideas?

 - From my keyword sample, how many keywords had under KC 30?